department-of-veterans-affairs/caseflow/docs/tech-specs/2020-04-06-virtual-hearings-sent-email-records.md

 ### Additional columns

 In addition, We'll store the type of message sent: `cancellation`, `confirmation`, or `update`; it's not required for the display, but will make things easier for engineers reconstructing a timeline.

+We'll also store the unique ID returned by the GovDelivery API for each message in `external_message_id`; we can use this to query the API for the message's status.

 ## Open questions